abdelzaki/notes/linux/notes_linux.md

         - home directory of root user

     - /bin
         - commands whould be here written
+        - it is link to /usr/bin

     - /sbin
         - commands of the root user
+        - it is link to usr/sbin

     - /etc
         - configuration file

+    - /opt
+        - third party applications

+    - /proc
+        - information about process

 ### link
     - soft_link means if the original file deleted the link points to nothing and we cannot read the data anymore